dimitri-nicolo/calico/getting-started/bare-metal/installation/container.md

 1. Ensure Docker is installed
 2. Ensure the {{site.prodname}} datastore is up and accessible from the host
 3. Ensure the host meets the minimum [system requirements](../requirements)
-4. Create a kubeconfig for your node and bind it to an RBAC role.
-The minimum permissions can be found in [this manifest]({{ "/manifests/non-cluster-host-clusterrole.yaml" | absolute_url }}).

 ### How to